DEALTALK-Private equity scouts for China take-private deals amid tension, volatile markets

 58.com's consortium of buyers, which includes private equity firms Warburg Pincus WP.UL and General Atlantic, is in talks with Chinese banks for about $3 billion in financing, said three people with direct knowledge of the matter, adding that global banks find the figure challenging.

-Warburg Pincus declined to comment.
-58.com, Ocean Link and General Atlantic did not respond to requests for comments.
+Warburg Pincus and General Atlantic declined to comment.
+58.com and Ocean Link did not respond to requests for comments.

 Some shareholders of Hong Kong- and U.S.-listed companies seeking outside funds to help them go private, have also turned to local governments in China, said another person with direct knowledge of the moves.